El Negro Zumbón: Posterity

-A clip of the opening of this performance is featured in the film Cinema Paradiso (1988).
+A clip of the film Anna, featuring the song, is included in the 1988 movie Cinema Paradiso.

-In Caro diario (1993), Nanni Moretti dances on a clip of this song broadcast on a TV set.
+In Caro diario (1993), Nanni Moretti dances to a clip of the song broadcast on a TV set.

 A sample of the song is used by the band The Avalanches at the end of their track Frontier Psychiatrist, from their 2000 album Since I Left You.

 The song can also be heard in the background in a diner in Martin Scorsese's "The Irishman".